agrantushinsky/5A6-group-project/README.md

 # Fresh Tomatoes

 ## Goal
-Our goal is to provide users a dynamic appilcation to rank movies they have watched.
+Our goal is to provide users a dynamic application to rank movies they have watched.

 ## Quick-start
 - TBD